jerffesonj/Space-Invaders/README.md

 Assets used: https://www.kenney.nl/assets/space-shooter-redux

-The breakable rock was made using and adapting a script from HectorPulido with the addition of the Advanced Polygon Collider.
+The breakable rock was made using and adapting a script from Hector Pulido with the addition of the Advanced Polygon Collider.

 Hector Pulido repository: https://github.com/HectorPulido/Worms-like-game-made-with-unity